 Staff knew their responsibilities if they had concerns about the safety of children, young people and adults who were vulnerable due to their circumstances.
 The provider had safeguarding policies and procedures to provide staff with information about identifying, reporting and dealing with suspected abuse.
+The policy had last been updated in 2019.
 We saw evidence that staff had received safeguarding training.
 Staff knew about the signs and symptoms of abuse and neglect and how to report concerns, including notification to the CQC.

 The provider had a system to highlight vulnerable patients and patients who required other support such as with mobility or communication, within dental care records.
+This was done via flash notes on the system.

-The provider also had a system to identify adults that were in other vulnerable situations for example. those who were known to have experienced modern-day slavery or female genital mutilation.
+The provider also had a system to identify adults that were in other vulnerable situations for example, those who were known to have experienced modern-day slavery or female genital mutilation.